A Compilation of Picture Books that Teach Kindness to Children

 By Philip C. Stead and Erin E. Stead

-The story revolves around a zookeeper who is good friends will the animals in the zoo.
+The story revolves around a zookeeper who is good friends with the animals in the zoo.
 However, one day, the zookeeper felt ill and couldn’t go to work, so the animals in the zoo decided to visit him instead.

 This is a gentle story of friendship and how kindness is repaid.
 The scenes were beautifully illustrated and there is softness in every image.
 The book teaches children how doing continual kindness can lead to a special friendship.